bitnami/bitnami-docker-ruby/README.md

 # Notable Changes

 ## 2.3.1-r0 (2016-05-11)
 - Commands are now executed as the `root` user.
-If you wish to use some other user, please specify the `--user` argument to specify the username on the docker command line or specify the command using `sudo`
+Use the `--user` argument to switch to another user or change to the required user using `sudo` to launch applications.
+Alternatively, as of Docker 1.10 User Namespaces are supported by the docker daemon.
+Refer to the [daemon user namespace options](https://docs.docker.com/engine/reference/commandline/daemon/#daemon-user-namespace-options) for more details.

 ## 2.2.3-0-r02 (2015-09-30)